SomeRandoLameo/Re-Craft-3DS/README.md

 ### Other informations
 This is a hobby project.
 I cannot tell how far this will go in the future but for now this will stay active for a longer amount of time.
 Please dont be annoyed if this crashed on your device, as this is my first proper c++ lang and 3DS hardware project.
-Also.
-I, personally DO NOT own an O3DS.
-The current roms are built with focus on the N3DS, since i cannot test O3DS compatability.
+The current roms are built with focus on the N3DS, however o3DS Support is being tested as well.
 The game should run in theory.
 If not: create an issue and steps to recreate it.
 We will greatly appreciate this!

 ### Additional libraries (you need to install them in order to build this project)